 While many controllers often feel that they are “just doing their job,” their hard work is often viewed by others as remarkable and extraordinary.
 The Archie League Medal of Safety Awards, named for the first U.S. air traffic controller, were first presented in 2005 to honor exceptional air traffic controller work that took place in 2004.
 The program highlights a variety of aviation “saves” — some which involve a team of controllers working together, while others are the result of one controller’s efforts.

-Because of the cancellation of NATCA’s Communicating For Safety 2020, our annual banquet celebration of the Archie League Medal of Safety Award winners is moving to a different event for the first time since 2007.
-It will be held on the evening of Wednesday, May 26, 2021, at NATCA’s 18th Biennial Convention at the Marriott Marquis in downtown Houston.
+The 16th annual presentation of the Archie League Medal of Safety Awards will be held on the evening of Wednesday, Aug.
+11, 2021, at NATCA’s 18th Biennial Convention at the Marriott Marquis in downtown Houston.

 Call for Archie League Medal of Safety Award Nominations